pdjr-beatrice/log/README.md

 TANKLEVEL FuelSB http://192.168.1.1:3000/signalk/v1/api/vessels/self/tanks/fuel/4/currentLevel
 BATTERYSTATE Domestic http://192.168.1.1:3000/signalk/v1/api/vessels/self/electrical/batteries/258/capacity/stateOfCharge
 ```

+Each enquiry is formatted as

+_label-1_ _label-1.1_ _url_
+wherewhere _url_
+gives the path to the Signal K data value that should be stored in the log.

 The '>' character at the beginning of a line identifies a conditional enquiry
 which will only be processed if processing of the immediately preceeding